Umuzi-org/Tilde/pull_request_procedure.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have merged the develop branch into my branch and fixed any merge conflicts
 - [ ] I have performed a self-review of my own code
+- [ ] I have commented my code in hard-to-understand areas
 - [ ] My changes generate no new warnings
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have tested new or existing tests and made sure that they pass

 By ticking the points on the checklist, you are acknowledging that you have followed the description on that point.
 So don’t just tick the boxes.